ssfsx17/ffpnp/Jobs/JobDetails/Tinker.md

 ### Machine T10

-Penalty Snipe (20 AP) (BDL) (multi) - Attack all enemies, and double damage for each negative status effect on the target, to a maximum multiplier of 8.
+Penalty Snipe (20 AP) (BDL) (multi) - Attack all enemies, and double the damage for each negative status effect on the target, to a maximum multiplier of 8.